juanclopgar97/python_sharp/README.md

 The omission of "**HIGHLY RECOMMENDED**" conventions (like naming conventions, or implementation conventions) might not break your code and it might work without them, even you might found a way to create your own way to implement them, HOWEVER, this could lead to readability, clarity, maintenance and scalability issues of the code.

-For this reason always **FOLLOW THE CONVENTIONS** since this is necessary to keep the readability, clarity, maintenance and scalability of your code, in this way other collaborators can go over your code easily and improve the work flow.
+For this reason, always **FOLLOW THE CONVENTIONS** since this is necessary to keep the readability, clarity, maintenance and scalability of your code, in this way other collaborators can go over your code easily and improve the work flow.

 ## Use cases and examples:

 In this repository there are 2 main files "python_sharp.py" (which is the module file) and "test.py".
-This last file contains all the features applied into one single script, this could be really useful if you want to do a quick check about how something is implemented, however, since it is a "testing" script and not a "walk through" it could be confusing if you do not know what is going on, so it is **Highly recommended** read the documentation below which explains step by step how to implement every single feature in the module.
+This last file contains all the features applied into one single script, this can be really useful if you want to do a quick check about how something is implemented, however, since it is a "testing" script and not a "walk through" it could be confusing if you do not know what is going on, so it is **Highly recommended** read the documentation below which explains step by step how to implement every single feature in the module.

 ### Delegates